IMG_20210523_131456_317 (10).jpg

 I’ve put finished photos up on my kintsugi page and will post more when the rest arrive as I progress those projects.

-I’m so looking forward to practicing what I’ve learnt and doing more repairs to renew special pieces for people who love this artform as much as I do.
+I’m so looking forward to practicing what I’ve learnt and doing more repairs to give new life to special pieces for people who love kintsugi as much as I do.